TheBusyBiscuit/builds/README.md

         "options": {
             // What the builds will be prefixed with.
 "DEV" would make builds like "CoolAddon - DEV 1 (githash)" "prefix": "DEV",
-            // What type of build tool will be used "buildTool": "maven"
+            // What type of build tool will be used, must be "maven" or "gradle" "buildTool": "maven"
         },
         // What your addon supports/depends on.
 The number key indicates the minium build.